Aider-AI/aider/aider/website/docs/config/aider_conf.md

 #version:

 ## Check for updates and return status in the exit code
-#check-update: false
+#just-check-update: false

-## Skips checking for the update when the program runs
+## Check for new aider versions on launch
-#skip-check-update: false
+#check-update: true

 ## Apply the changes from the given file instead of running the chat (debug)
 #apply: